-In addition to dependence or defensive independence, individuals who feel rejected are predicted in IPARTheory's personality subtheory to develop feelings of impaired self-esteem and impaired self-adequacy.
-This comes about because-as noted in symbolic interaction theory (Cooley, 1902; Mead, 1934)-individuals tend to view themselves as they think significant others view them.
-Thus, insofar as children and adults feel their attachment figures do not love them, they are likely to feel they are unlovable, perhaps even unworthy of being loved.
-Whereas self-esteem pertains to individuals' feelings of self-worth or value, self-adequacy pertains to their feelings of competence or mastery to perform daily tasks adequately, and to satisfy their own instrumental (task-oriented) needs.
+Whereas self-esteem pertains to individuals' feelings of self-worth or value, self-adequacy pertains to their feelings of competence or mastery to perform daily tasks adequately, and to satisfy their own instrumental (task- oriented) needs.
 Insofar as individuals feel they are not very good people, they are also apt to feel they are not very good at satisfying their needs.
 Or alternatively, insofar as people feel they are no good at satisfying their personal needs, they often come to think less well of themselves more globally.

-Anger, negative self-feelings, and the other consequences of perceived rejection tend to diminish rejected children's and adults' capacity to deal effectively with stress.
-Because of this, children who feel rejected often have problems with emotion regulation.
-That is, they tend to be less emotionally stable than children who feel accepted.
-They often become emotionally upset-perhaps tearful or angry-when confronted with stressful situations that accepted (loved) children are able to handle with greater emotional equanimity.
-All these acutely painful feelings associated with perceived rejection tend to induce children and adults to develop a negative worldview.
+Anger, negative self-feelings, and the other consequences of perceived rejection tend to diminish rejected persons' capacity to deal effectively with stress.
+Because of this, children and adults who feel rejected often have problems with emotion regulation.
+That is, they tend to be less emotionally stable than children and adults who feel accepted.
+They often become emotionally upset-perhaps tearful or angry-when confronted with stressful situations that accepted (loved) individuals are able to handle with greater emotional equanimity.
+All these acutely painful feelings associated with perceived rejection tend to induce rejected people to develop a negative worldview.
 That is, according to IPARTheory, rejected persons are likely to develop a view of the world-of life, interpersonal relationships, and the very nature of human existence-as being untrustworthy, hostile, unfriendly, emotionally unsafe, threatening, or dangerous in other ways.
 These thoughts and feelings often extend to people's beliefs about the nature of the supernatural world (i.e., God, the gods, and other religious beliefs) (Batool & Najam, 2009; Rohner, 1975, 1986).
 This issue is discussed more fully later in IPARTheory's sociocultural systems subtheory.

-Negative worldview, negative self-esteem, negative self-adequacy, and some of the other personality dispositions described above are important elements in the social-cognition or mental representations of rejected children and adults.
+Negative worldview, negative self-esteem, negative self-adequacy, and some of the other personality dispositions described above are important elements in the social-cognition or mental representations of rejected children and adults as shown in Figure 4.
 In IPARTheory, the concept of mental representation (Rohner, 2005a) refers to an individual's more-or-less organized but usually implicit conception of self, others, and the experiential world constructed from emotionally significant past and current experiences.
 Along with one's emotional state-which both influences and is influenced by one's conception of reality-mental representations tend to shape the way individuals perceive, construe, and react to new experiences, including interpersonal relationships.
 Mental representations also influence what and how individuals store and remember experiences (see also Baldwin, 1992; Clausen, 1972; Crick & Dodge, 1994; Epstein, 1994).